Eileen Goodman, Valentine's Day Sweets

 Raised in Montclair, New Jersey, Goodman moved to Philadelphia to study illustration with Jacob Landau at the Philadelphia College of Art (now the University of the Arts).
 Painting classes with Morris Berd and Larry Day convinced her to abandon illustration in favor of figure and still life painting.

-Listen to Pamela Birmingham, Woodmere’s Curator of Education, talk about the bounty of this piece and the artist’s process.
+Listen to Pamela Birmingham, Woodmere’s former Curator of Education, talk about the bounty of this piece and the artist’s process.